 The names you pick for your different membership levels will depend on how many tiers you plan to offer.

-The rule of thumb here is to offer no more than 4 membership tiers, and preferably just 3.
+The rule of thumb here is to offer no more than 4 membership levels, and preferably just 3.

 Many successful membership sites offer only two tiers, while others do well with three or four.

-Keep in mind that what you decide to include in each tier needs to be reflected in the title, and ultimate the price of the program, too.
+Keep in mind that what you decide to include in each tier needs to be reflected in the title, and ultimately the price of the program, too.

-However, it’s important to consider the price of your different membership tiers because the name you choose for each tier needs to be in alignment.
+However, it’s important to consider the price of your different membership levels because the name you choose for each tier needs to be in alignment.